Marie-L/CV/README.md

 _November 2019 - Present_

 - Solely responsible for building a new website for the organisation
-- Tech Stack : Python, Flask, JavaScript, Node, React
+- Tech Stack : Python, Flask, JavaScript, CSS, Node, React
 - Developing : Programming, Agile and Version Control skills

 ***